On persistence properties in weighted spaces for solutions of the fractional Korteweg-de Vries equation

 Finally, we deal with the case $2<r<5/2+\alpha$, that is, we set $m=2$ and $0<\theta<1/2+\alpha$ in \eqref{grondiffereequ}.
 In virtue of the identity

 we decompose the estimate for the factor $\mathcal{A}_1$ in \eqref{grondiffereequ} as follows

 Going back to the integral defining $\mathcal{A}_1$, we find that the last term on the r.h.s of the above identity yields null contribution to the estimate.
 The second term is estimated in Lemma \ref{lemmahomlowd}.
-Whereas, by employing the persistence result $u\in L^{\infty}([0,T];L^2(|x|^{4}\, dx))$ and following similar considerations to \eqref{eqmainlow3.1}, we control the third and fourth term on the r.h.s of \eqref{eqlemmahomlowd}.
-On the other hand, by Plancherel's identity, Theorem \ref{TheoSteDer}, \eqref{prelimneq0}, \eqref{prelimneq} and \eqref{eqsteinderiweig1} in Proposition \ref{steinderiweighbet2} with $\gamma=1$, we get
+Whereas, by employing the persistence result $u\in L^{\infty}([0,T];L^2(|x|^{4}\, dx))$, and following similar considerations to \eqref{eqmainlow3.1}, we control the third and fourth term on the r.h.s of \eqref{eqlemmahomlowd}.
+On the other hand, by Plancherel's identity, Theorem \ref{TheoSteDer}, \eqref{prelimneq0}, \eqref{prelimneq} and \eqref{eqsteinderiweig1} in Proposition \ref{steinderiweighbet2} with $\gamma=1$, it is seen

 which completes the estimate for the remaining factor on the r.h.s of \eqref{eqlemmahomlowd}.
 The proof of Theorem \ref{Theowellpos} (ii) for the case $-1/2<\alpha<0$ is complete.